victorl1964/plot-northwind-flask/README.md

   annotating points in lines, etc. In the main time, they are passed as argument from the model to the helpers functions

+SQLAlchemy support was included at the end of the project, so I decided to keep track of config, routes, and models and routes files when no ORM support existed